google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 responses are encoded as JavaScript Object Notation (JSON) objects [RFC8259].
 Parameters for GETs are encoded as order-independent key/value URL parameters, using the "application/x-www-form-urlencoded" format described in the "HTML 4.01 Specification" [HTML401].
-Binary data is base64 encoded [RFC4648] as specified in the individual messages.
+Binary data is base64 encoded according to section 4 of [RFC4648] as specified in the individual messages.

 Clients are configured with a log's base URL, which is one of the log's